7 Alabama Beaches We Can’t Get Enough Of

 Dauphin Island

-When most people plan a beach vacation in Alabama, they are thinking about the Gulf Shores area.
-But have you heard of Dauphin Island?
 Dauphin Island is a barrier island south of Mobile.
 It is accessible via the Gordon Pearsons Bridge or the Mobile Bay Ferry from Fort Morgan.

-Dauphin Island boasts 7-miles of sugar-white sand public beaches, with minimal crowds.
+Dauphin Island boasts 7 miles of sugar-white sand public beaches with minimal crowds.
 That is right.
 We visited in May, and there were NO CROWDS.

-1. Dauphin Beach
+Dauphin Beach

 dauphin-beach-alabama